 a) Broad sets of applicability.

-The proposed ‘Recommended Practice for Network Reference Model and Functional Description of IEEE 802 Access Network’ is applicable to all IEEE 802 access technologies for a broad variety of deployment cases and should guide new users of IEEE 802 technologies in the appropriate arrangement of IEEE 802 standards for access networks.
+The proposed ‘Recommended Practice for Network Reference Model and Functional Description of IEEE 802 Access Network’ is applicable to all IEEE 802 data link technologies for a broad set of deployment cases and should guide new users of IEEE 802 technologies in the appropriate arrangement of IEEE 802 standards for access networks.

 b) Multiple vendors and numerous users.

-Due to the applicability based on the use of the existing IEEE 802 access technologies, the standard will be supported by the vendors of IEEE 802 standards conformant equipment and will find usage for a variety of applications throughout the IT industry and other markets requiring communication infrastructures.
+Due to the applicability based on the use of the existing IEEE 802 access technologies, the standard has the potential for support by the vendors of IEEE 802 conformant equipment and will find usage for a variety of applications throughout the IT industry and other markets requiring communication infrastructures.

 10.5.2 Compatibility